Socrad/comment-tooltip-linker/README.md

 ## How it Works

-1. The extension scans all `.js` and `.ts` files in your workspace
+1. The extension scans all supported files (e.g., `.js`, `.ts`, `.c`, `.java`, etc.) in your workspace.
-2. It builds a cache of all `@cmt-anchor id` comments and their content
+2. It builds a cache of all `@cmt-anchor id` comments and their content.
-3. When you hover over `@cmt-link id`, it shows the corresponding anchor content
+3. When you hover over `@cmt-link id`, it shows the corresponding anchor content.
-4. The cache automatically updates when files are modified
+4. The cache automatically updates when files are modified.

 ## Requirements

 - VSCode 1.74.0 or higher
-- JavaScript or TypeScript project
+- A project using one of the supported languages (JavaScript, TypeScript, C, C++, C#, Java, Go, Rust, PHP, Swift, Kotlin, etc.)

 ## Installation